You’ll never want to leave this chill, relaxed fishing village after you visit.

 Planning A Trip To San Juan Del Sur, Nicaragua:

+Time to hit the beach!
+SJDS is on the coastline, after all.
 You have the pick of the litter when it comes to beaches in San Juan Del Sur.
-Some are better for those looking for a relaxing day on a secluded beach, while some are best for swimming, and more than others are ideal for anyone looking to surf.
-Here’s our breakdown of a couple different kinds of beaches —
+Some are better for those looking for a relaxing day on a secluded beach, while some are best for swimming, and more than others are ideal for anyone wanting to surf (beginners and experts are welcome!).
+Here’s our breakdown of a couple different kinds of beaches (out of several!) so you can find the stretch of sand that's perfect for what you're looking for.

 Playa Maderas

-Probably the city’s most popular beach and definitely one for surfers.
-It's a favorite beach for our ILP volunteers!
-You can easily catch a taxi from where you’re staying (they will all know Playa Maderas) for a few dollars — no shuttles take you here.
+Playa Maderas is probably the city’s most popular beach and definitely one for surfers, found just outside of SJDS (it's actually its own sleepy community if you'd rather stay out in this area rather than the bustle of San Juan Del Sur).
+This might be our favorite beach around town!
 Playa Maderas is a good beach for a few reasons: there are gentle waves that last until you’re about waist deep for swimmers, or you can head out further and catch the bigger waves for surfing.

 You’ll find a dozen plus shops and restaurants advertising rentals, along with a pocket of tide pools where you can admire crabs and starfish up close.
-Just know there is zero shade, so be prepared with lots of sunscreen, a hat, and a day out in the sun.
+Just know there is zero shade, so be prepared with lots of sunscreen, a hat, and a day out in the sun if you're not going to rent a cabana or umbrella.
+You can find a few restaurants and other activities (like massages on the beach) making this a good spot to day trip out to.

 Playa Marsella